Clóvis Frainer

-Clóvis Frainer OFMCap (March 23, 1931 - April 4, 2017) was a Roman Catholic archbishop Manaus and Juiz de Fora.
+Clóvis Frainer OFMCap (23 March 1931 - 4 April 2017) was a Roman Catholic archbishop of Manaus and Juiz de Fora.

 Life

-Frainer entered the Order of Friars Minor Capuchin and was ordained a priest by the Archbishop of Porto Alegre, Alfredo Vicente Scherer, on March 27, 1955.
-Pope Paul VI appointed Frainer on January 3, 1978 the first prelate of the territorial prelature of Coxim, which was established on the same date.
-The apostolic nuncio in Brazil, Archbishop Carmine Rocco, consecrated Frainer as a bishop on April 9 of the same year; Co-consecrators were Benedito Zorzi, Bishop of Caxias do Sul, and Antônio Barbosa SDB, bishop of Campo Grande.
+Frainer was born in Veranópolis, Brazil, in March 1931.
+He entered the Order of Friars Minor Capuchin and was ordained a priest by the Archbishop of Porto Alegre, Alfredo Vicente Scherer, on 27 March 1955.
+Pope Paul VI appointed Frainer on 3 January 1978 the first prelate of the territorial prelature of Coxim, which was established on the same date.
+The apostolic nuncio in Brazil, Archbishop Carmine Rocco, consecrated Frainer as a bishop on 9 April of the same year; Co-consecrators were Benedito Zorzi, Bishop of Caxias do Sul, and Antônio Barbosa SDB, bishop of Campo Grande.
 Frainer's motto as a bishop was Evangelisare misit me ("He sent me to evangelize").

-On January 5, 1985, Frainer was appointed archbishop of Archdiocese of Manaus by Pope John Paul II and on May 22, 1991, Frainer was appointed archbishop of Archdiocese of Juiz de Fora.
-On November 28, 2001, John Paul II accepted his resignation for health reasons.
+On 5 January 1985, Frainer was appointed archbishop of Archdiocese of Manaus by Pope John Paul II and on 22 May 1991, Frainer was appointed archbishop of Archdiocese of Juiz de Fora.
+On 28 November 2001, John Paul II accepted his resignation for health reasons.